Ceramic Dictionary

 When you make a large design or you produce several of the same one, you must number and code them.
 Before firing, on the back of each tile, using a dark ceramic color, paint the number and code for the design which will be permanent once fired

 Numbering: The design has been marked onto the tiles, lift the tiles up one by one, holding them by the edges so as not to touch the base and code them on the back with their number and letter using a dark ceramic color.
 Start at the bottom left hand corner, which is A1.
 This tile is the one the builder starts to work with when attaching them to a wall.
-The numbers go horizontally and letter vertically.
+The numbers go horizontally and letters vertically.

 When one section has been marked you will have to move it, either to where you are going to paint or into a crank.

-ca: NOMBRES
+ca: NÚMEROS

 es: NÚMEROS